zeisler/active_mocker/README.md

 ### Schema/Migration Option Support
+* A db/schema.rb is not required.
 * All schema types are supported and coerced by [Virtus](https://github.com/solnic/virtus).
 If coercion fails the passed value will be retained.
 * Default value is supported.
 * Scale and Precision are not supported.

 ### Known Limitations
-* Model names and table names must follow the default ActiveRecord naming pattern.
+* Namespaced modules are not currently supported.
 * When an association is set in one object it may not always be reflective in other objects, especially when it is a non standard/custom association.
 See [test_rails_4_app/spec/active_record_compatible_api.rb](https://github.com/zeisler/active_mocker/blob/master/test_rails_4_app/spec/active_record_compatible_api.rb) for a complete list of supported associations.
 * Validation/Callbacks are not supported.
 * Sql queries, joins, etc will never be supported.
 * A record that has been created and then is modified will persist changes without calling `#save`, beware of this difference.
 * This is not a full replacement for ActiveRecord.
-It has been simplified, having only the most essential parts, so that the is code easier to maintain.
-I have done my best to make it work correctly, but it is up to you to know how ActiveRecord works and know it's limitations.
-I aim to make the code easy to read so that it can be understood and modified by it's users.
+It's simplified, with only the most essential parts.
+There are many tests to verify that is works the same as ActiveRecord, but's yours responsibility to know how ActiveRecord works.

 ## Inspiration
 Thanks to Jeff Olfert for being my original inspiration for this project.